 My Advice and Hope

-I ultimately hope that NCI-CONNECT finds a cure for cancer and brings awareness to the care they provide at the NIH for free.
+I ultimately hope that NCI-CONNECT finds a cure for cancer and brings awareness to the care they provide at NIH for free.
 Eliminating the cost burden on patients is significant.
-I will continue my follow-up care at the NIH and to be thankful for the life I live, which I hope remains cancer-free.
+I will continue my follow-up care at NIH and to be thankful for the life I live, which I hope remains cancer-free.